King of Swords

 To be very firm, when the King of Swords comes up in a tarot reading the emphasis is using your head and not your heart.
 There aren’t any emotions involved in this card.
 It’s like you are just playing a chess game.
 You don’t get worked up if you win or lose (unless you are my 7-year-old brother, who I never let win because I was 11.
 He certainly got worked up!)

 A lot of times we need the logical portion of our lives to take over.
 We can’t run around with our hearts on our sleeves all the time.
 The King of Swords asks you to take a better look at your life.
 Are you completely living your life with your intuition?
 If you are, does your life seem stable?
 The likely hood is that it is probably a mess.
-The King of Swords in a reading alerts you to the time to use logic and reason, even if it breaks your heart a little bit.
-And quiet frankly, it probably won’t.
+The King of Swords in a reading alerts you it is the time to use logic and reason, even if it breaks your heart a little bit.
+And, it probably won’t.
 You will be happy to use your head.
 Like in the starving artist example, he is happy to take the job as a corporate artist.
 He still gets to continue his art, but gets paid more.
 All he needs to do is change his bohemian attitude towards art.

 King of Swords as a Person

 He can sometimes come off as cold and aloof.
 He can be loving and friendly, but remains distant and reserved.
+His posture is usually very straight like the sword he holds.

 He is a master of his own emotions and can use them as powerful tools to uphold the law.
 In fact, he doesn’t delve deep into his own subconscious feelings or dreams.
 He will always use his mind over his heart in all situations.
 He’s not one for sappy movies or romance stories.
 He will swiftly give justice to those he feels deserve it.
 People follow him because of his power, his fairness, and his high standard of ethics.

-He will be the first to go to war if he feels it is necessary, and others will follow.
+He will be the first to go to war if he feels it is necessary and others will follow.
 People follow him because they know he is the best judge.
-He’s a general, whereas the King of Wands is the governor.
+He’s a General, whereas the King of Wands is the governor.

 He is a judge and relishes in fairness.
 His fairness and ability to see all sides of a situation make him the go-to man for most people, even other kings.
+He has the ability to foresee the future of a situation, so his decisions will be based on knowing the outcome before it happens.
+You could say that the King of Swords is ahead of his time.

 King of Swords as a Father